 The EGI Technical Forum was held from 19-23 September 2011 in Lyon, France.
 The event was organised in collaboration with local hosts CC-IN2P3 and France Grilles.
 In total, 655 participants registered for the event.
 There were 132 contributions from 296 speakers and 34 session conveners.
 Women made up 9% of speakers and 21% of session conveners.
 The event was collocated with the Open Grid Forum, Grid2011, GlobusEUROPE, a French Grid Day and the 9th e-Infrastructure Concertation meeting, which was organised by the e-ScienceTalk project in collaboration with the EC.
 Of the total number of delegates, 120 attended the Concertation meeting.

 NA2.2 participated in the Programme and Organising Committees.
-Content was developed for the conference website at http://uf2011.egi.eu/ and the site was regularly updated.
+Content was developed for the conference websiteand the site was regularly updated.
 The dissemination team worked with the Organising Committee and the local organisers to produce the badges, signage, programmes, giveaways and conference bags.

 A co-marketing agreement was signed between EGI, GlobusEUROPE and Tabor Communications to cover the EGI Technical Forum and GlobusEUROPE conference.
 A joint press release was issued “Tabor Communications announces co-marketing partnership for the European Grid Forum and GlobusEUROPE conference” on 13 September, and also released via the EGI news and Twitter feed.
 The US HPC in the cloud Editor attended the conference and posted several articles in HPC in the Cloud based on interviews at the event, including videos.
 A separate media invitation was issued to 2,600 journalists through the AlphaGalileo press service.